jishan900/Hotel-Booking-Cancellation-Prediction-Using-Bayesian-Modeling/README.md

 # ML models need to be implemented:
 RandomForestClassifier, Logistic Regression, KNN, Decision Tree Classifier, SVC then Models Comparison, CatBoostClassifier, XGBRFClassifier, XGBRFClassifier.

-# Need to work on whole CSV (var name) + need to prepare them for final training with visualizations